transloadit/uppy/website/src/docs/writing-plugins.md

 Add an uploader function. `fn` gets called with a list of file IDs when an upload should start.
 Uploader functions should do the actual uploading work, such as creating and sending an XMLHttpRequest or calling into some upload service's SDK. `fn` should return a Promise that resolves once all files have been uploaded.

 You may choose to still resolve the Promise if some file uploads fail.
-This way any postprocessing will still run on the files that were uploaded successfully, while uploads that failed will be retried when `uppy.retryAll` is called.
+This way, any postprocessing will still run on the files that were uploaded successfully, while uploads that failed will be retried when `uppy.retryAll` is called.

 ### `addPostProcessor(fn)`